 Final Thought

 Your body is doing its best to protect you.
 Polyvagal theory offers a compassionate, science-based framework for understanding those protections—and learning how to return to a state of safety and connection.
-Whether you’re in therapy or just curious about your internal world, this theory can help you befriend your nervous system, rather than battle it.
+Whether you’re in therapy or just curious about your internal world, this theory can help you befriend your nervous system, develop greater self-compassion, and learn to regulate your internal state.